hrishim/llvl_prog1_book/src/c_pointers.md

 int scores[4] = {5, 9, 7, 2}
 ```

 When an array is defined like *scores* above, the compiler sets aside memory to hold the specified amount of memory.
 In this case we are asking for memory to hold **four** **integers**.
 Integers are 32-bits (8 bytes), so the compiler sets aside 32 bytes of memory to hold the array.
-These integers are can be refered to as - scores[0], scores[1], scores[2], and scores[3].
+These integers are can be referred to as - scores[0], scores[1], scores[2], and scores[3].
 Note that if the array has N elements, the index of the last element is N-1.
 The allocated memory is contiguous, meaning scores[0] is immediately followed by scores[1], which is immediately followed by scores[2] and so on.

 The label assigned to the array (in this case *scores*) points to the memory location that is the start of the array.
 To this label the index times the size of the element is added to access individual elements.
 So when the programmer writes *scores[0]* the address of the first element is computed as the address pointed to by *scores* + 0 * size of an integer (i.e. 8 bytes).
 Similarly, the address of *scores[3]* = address of *scores* + 3 * 8.